SummerSlam (1990): Event

 Control went back and forth at the beginning of the match between Hulk Hogan and Earthquake.
 When Earthquake rolled out of the ring, both wrestlers' corner-men got involved, as Hogan and the Big Boss Man fought against Earthquake and Dino Bravo.
 Bravo and Earthquake powerslammed Hogan while the referee was distracted, which allowed Earthquake to lock Hogan in a Boston crab hold.
 After being powerslammed outside of the ring by Earthquake, Hogan tried to lift his opponent but was unsuccessful.
 Earthquake powerslammed Hogan and performed two Earthquake splashes but was unable to get the pinfall.
 Hogan recovered and bodyslammed Earthquake.
 He performed a legdrop on Earthquake before Earthquake's manager, Jimmy Hart interfered.
 Hogan threw him out of the ring and then bodyslammed Earthquake onto a table at ringside.
 Hogan got back into the ring and won the match via countout.
 Earthquake attacked Hogan after the match, but the Big Boss Man saved Hogan by hitting Earthquake with a chair.

-The Ultimate Warrior gained the early advantage in his steel cage match with Rick Rude.
+Ultimate Warrior gained the early advantage in his steel cage match with Rick Rude.
 After the Warrior missed a splash attempt, Rude attempted to win the match by escaping the cage.
 The Warrior stopped him, and both wrestlers unsuccessfully attempted to perform their finishing moves.
 Rude was then able to perform a Rude Awakening neckbreaker but chose to continue attacking the Warrior rather than escape the cage.
 Rude performed a shoulderblock and tried to leave through the cage door.
 The Warrior held him back while Bobby Heenan, Rude's manager, tried to pull Rude out.
 The Warrior pulled both Rude and Heenan into the cage.
 He punched Heenan and then threw him out of the cage with an atomic drop.
 Warrior then knocked Rude down three times with clotheslines and threw him onto the ring floor with a gorilla press drop.
 Warrior climbed over the cage and dropped to the arena floor to win the match and retain the WWF World Heavyweight Championship.